alperkizil/JavaCloudSimulatorCosmos/proposal.md

 ---

 ## Problem Statement
-Currently, NSGA-II produces a Pareto front with estimated makespan/energy values (e.g., 21-32 seconds), but actual simulation yields significantly different results (e.g., 88 seconds).
+Currently, NSGA-II and MOEA Task Scheduling Strategiese produce a Pareto front with estimated makespan/energy values (e.g., 21-32 seconds), but actual simulation yields significantly different results (e.g., 88 seconds).
 This is due to:
 - Time-step discretization (1-second ticks waste remaining IPS when task completes mid-tick)
 - Only one solution from the front is selected and executed
 - No way to validate all Pareto solutions against actual simulation